Security Engineering for ISO 21434: Risk Assessment

 \begin{SampleEnv} This example uses the attack potential approach.
 Table~\ref{table:attack-feasibility} shows the attack feasibility rating for the attack path for Threat Scenario 1 from Example~\ref{ex:attack-path-analysis}.
 Note that the chosen parameters in Table~\ref{table:attack-feasibility} are samples only and may not reflect reality.

 Expertise is the skill level required to exploit an attack path.
-We consider an expert is required to compromise the Navigation ECU though the Cellular interface (attack step (a)).
-We consider that the total time for an expert to exploit attack step (a) is 14 days.
+This paper considers that an expert is required to compromise the Navigation ECU though the Cellular interface (attack step (a)).
+It also considers that the total time for an expert to exploit attack step (a) is 14 days.
 Equipment refers to hardware or software required to exploit an attack path.
-We consider that the Cellular interface is readily available and easily accessible by the attacker though, e.g., wireless network.
+The Cellular interface may be readily available and easily accessible by the attacker though, e.g., wireless network.
 Therefore, the equipment required for exploiting attack step (a) is standard.
 The knowledge required by the attack is public, as information regarding the Cellular interface may be available on the Internet.
 Opportunity is the amount of access required by the attack to exploit an attack path.
-We consider that the opportunity is unlimited for step (a), because the Cellular interface may be available without any time limitation to the attacker.
+The opportunity is unlimited for step (a), because the Cellular interface may be available without any time limitation to the attacker.

 The attack potential approach considers the most expensive argument from each attack step to compute the overall feasibility for the attacker's path.
 For example, if you need an expert for one attack step and a proficient for another attacker step the overall value w.r.t. expertise is expert.
 The value for each attack's step is high (see Table~\ref{table:attack-feasibility}).
 Hence, the overall attack feasibility for the attack path for Threat Scenario 1 is high.
-We consider that the overall attack feasibility for the attack path for Threat Scenario 2 is medium.
+This paper considers that the overall attack feasibility for the attack path for Threat Scenario 2 is medium.

 \end{SampleEnv}